trumberger/monitoring-wiki/Policies/Production-Releases.md

 ### Create Release Notes

-During the integration and uat testing the product owner will create release notes of the upcoming production release, based on the user story that the team has worked on.
+During the integration and uat testing the team lead will create release notes of the upcoming production release, based on the user story that the team has worked on.
 The release notes will be extended in ReleaseNotes.md file in the root.

 ### Trigger Production Release